-Bona Law Argues to U.S. Supreme Court that State-Action Immunity from Antitrust Should Not Be Immediately Appealable
+Bona Law Files Amicus Brief Arguing to U.S. Supreme Court that State-Action Immunity from Antitrust Should Not Be Immediately Appealable

 Bona Law attorneys Jarod Bona and Aaron Gott filed an amicus curiae brief with the U.S. Supreme Court on behalf of the National Federation of Independent Business Small Business Legal Center in Salt River Agricultural Improvement and Power District v.
 Tesla Energy Operation, Inc. February 20, 2018.
 You can read our antitrust news alert and commentary about the case at The Antitrust Attorney Blog.